-It is recommended that the Shirley/Papanui Small Grants Fund Assessment Committee
+It is recommended that the Hagley/Ferrymead Small Grants Fund Assessment Committee:

-- (a) Consider the projects contained in the Decision Matrix (seperately circulated) and approve allocations from the Shirley/Papanui Small Grants Fund for 2010/11. - (b) Delegate authority to the Committee Chairperson and a member of the Committee to confirm the minutes of the meeting.
+- (a) Consider the projects contained in the attached decision matrix and approve allocations from the Hagley/Ferrymead Small Grants Fund for 2012/13. - (b) Delegate authority to the Committee Chairperson and a member of the Committee to confirm the minutes of the meeting.